InbalBen-Lulu/Gmail-Clone/README.md

-# 🚀 Bloom Filter Application
+# 🚀 URL Blacklist Filter Application

 ## 📖 About the Project
 This project implements a URL filtering system based on a Bloom Filter.